Choose your language:

 Navigating this change can be difficult, but effective training and coaching can help ease the transition.
 Education on how to implement business partner involvement can help the technical and business teams through the new communication processes in real time, pointing out to both sides how this collaboration ensures understanding, buy-in, productivity and inclusion.

-TEKsystems Training and Education Services supported the client on a number of projects related to Agile.
+TEKsystems Learning Solutions supported the client on a number of projects related to Agile.
 This case study explores the client’s problem, our recommended solution and results in terms of both our broader companywide outreach efforts as well as a specific project.
 The specific example highlighted in this case study is related to our Agile training for an individual team within the company.

 In many organizations, the development team initiates a move to Agile; however, our client—an innovative leader in the financial industry—saw its initiative start at the leadership level.
 The company as a whole had been experiencing frustration with its development processes.
 Its products had a high level of defects and the IT team was asked to perform extensive rework due to changing business requirements.
 Additionally, business leaders were disappointed with a slow time to market and receiving products that no longer met the mark from a business perspective.
 Overall, there was a lack of involvement, communication and flexibility between the IT and business units, weakening trust and straining internal relationships.